dkkloimwieder/pg-todo-tutorial/pg-todo-tutorial.md

 ## Create a Postgres instance

-This section begins with the `setup` branch of the repo: `git checkout setup`
+This section begins with the `section-1` branch and includes a little directory structure, a `.env`, `database.json`, and a `docker-config.yml`.
+Let's begin: `git checkout section-1`

 >Note: In the root directory of the project first please have a look at the provided `.env` file.
 Please note that typically `.env` would ==**never**== be included in a public git repository.
 Its purpose is to provide a central place for environemtal variables which may or may not be super secret stuff like passwords or connection settings.
 Please make sure to add `.env` to your local .gitignore before proceeding: ` echo '.env' >> .gitignore `